DavideDaz/EntuData/_posts/2020-02-02-OptimizersComparisonAdaGrad.md

 toc_icon: "cog"
 ---

-The optimization methods described in the previous two posts (SGD with momentum and with Nesterov momentum) employ a fixed learning rate, independently from the type of descent of the weights along the loos function.
+The optimization methods described in the previous two posts (SGD with momentum and with Nesterov momentum) employ a fixed learning rate for all the weights.
 AdaGrad propose instead an adaptive learning rate depending on the historical squared values of the gradient.
 Let's see this in details.

 ## AdaGrad optimizer Rationale

-The learning rate is adapted for each parameter by scaling them with the square root of a term called $$r$$.
-This is computed by adding the value stored from the previous iteration to the element-wise squared values of the gradient.
+The learning rate is adapted for each parameter by scaling them with the square root of a term called $$r$$, computed by adding the value stored from the previous iteration to the element-wise squared values of the gradient.
 This means that the parameters with a systematic large partial derivative experience a rapid decrease in the learning rate, while the parameters with a small partial derivative slightly decrease their learning rate over the iterations.

 ## AdaGrad implementation